tatonetti-lab/pingkit/README.md

-# Plug: Embedding Extraction and Modeling Utilities
+# Pingkit: Embedding Extraction and Modeling Utilities

-Pattern Learning for Understanding Generation (Plug) is a Python package that turns transformer activations into reproducible, capacity‑aware models.
+Probing INternal states of Generative models Kit (pingkit) trains reproducible, capacity‑aware ping models from transformer activations.
 It provides utilities for:

 * Extracting hidden states and embeddings from any Hugging Face `AutoModel`.
 * Aggregating those embeddings into feature matrices or compact `.npz` tensors.